I Tried 4 Different DIY Fruit Fly Traps, and There Was a Clear Winner

 - Overall Rating: 8

 OK, what did I miss?
 Is there some trap I should have tested?
 Do you have another DIY method you feel is more reliable?
-Tell me in the comments!
+Tell us in the comments below!